Kogan Renewable Hydrogen Demonstration Plant

 The aim of the project is to produce renewable hydrogen and provide energy and other grid services while gaining expertise from an operational hydrogen project from production, storage, transport and handling.

-IHI Engineering Australia (a subsidiary of IHI Corporation Japan) will construct the demonstration plant, with work expected to commence in the second half of 2022 and commissioning in 2023.
+IHI Engineering Australia (a subsidiary of IHI Corporation Japan) is constructing the demonstration plant.
+Works began on site in mid 2023.

 The project offers multiple benefits because of hydrogen's ability to be used as both a fuel and as a way to store energy.